 How can I participate in Mass online?

 Despite our current limitations, we can still participate in the celebration of Mass online thanks to modern technology.
 Many dioceses around the world provide online streaming of Masses, including our own Archdiocese of Melbourne.
 Below are some links to online Masses.
+Your own parish may be live streaming Masses on Facebook or on the parish website so we encourage you to make contact with your Parish Priest or Parish Office.
 We also encourage you to think about how you might help those homebound and less tech-savvy to be able to access Mass online during this time.

 1. St Patrick’s Cathedral, Melbourne